cypress-io/cypress-documentation/content/guides/getting-started/styling-components.md

 ## Rules for Setting Up Your Styles

-All of your Application's styles need to end up in Cypress so that when your component mounts, it looks right.
+All of your application's styles need to end up in Cypress so that when your component mounts, it looks right.

 We expose two hooks for you to configure your styles: